How does it work?

 Are the returns as good as non-ethical alternatives?

-Yes – and in some cases, better.
+Yes – and in many cases, better.

 Does it cost more?

-Unlike organic carrots, ethical investing does not have to cost more.
+No. Unlike organic carrots, ethical investing does not have to cost more.

 Can ethical investing really change the world?

-Very much so.
+Absolutely.
 Money talks.